chris-ramon/thesis-graphql-go/.github/ISSUE_TEMPLATE/--recommended-issue-template.md

 ---
-name: Issue Template
+name: "> Recommended Issue Template"
-about: Template for a New Issue.
+about: "> Recommended template for a new issue."
 title: "`{Section Name}`: TBC."
 labels: ''
 assignees: ''